 - Choose one item to return to its rightful storage space: This can include scarves, hats, handbags, and coats.

-- Identity a bin, basket, tray, or box you can designate as an "outgoing" container: These containers can hold anything you need when you leave the house such as school papers, outgoing mail, permissions slips, and work papers.
+- Identify a bin, basket, tray, or box you can designate as an "outgoing" container: These containers can hold anything you need when you leave the house, such as school papers, outgoing mail, permissions slips, and work papers.

 - Inventory paper products: Take a look at toilet paper, paper towels, and napkins to see if you're running low.

 - Pull five items out of your closet that you haven’t worn in two years: Do you still need these?
-If not, fill a bag or box to donate to a local charity or schedule a pick up with Vietnam Vets.
+If not, fill a bag or box to donate to a local charity.

-- Organize your desktop file: If you’re following an effective home filing system, you know how important the desktop Action file is.
+- Organize your desktop files: If you’re following an effective home filing system, you know how important an organized desktop is.
 Spend 10 minutes sorting and organizing.